bougou/go-ipmi/README.md

 	// You can optionally enable debug mode
 	// client.WithDebug(true)

-	// You can set the interface type.
-Valid options are: open/lan/lanplus/tool (default: open)
+	// You can set the interface to "lan" or "lanplus" for remote client.
 	// client.WithInterface(ipmi.InterfaceLanplus)
+	// client.WithInterface(ipmi.InterfaceLan)

 	// !!!
 Note !!!
 	// From v0.6.0, all IPMI command methods of the Client require a context as the first argument.